Breastfeeding Basics: Latch-on Technique and Proper Positioning

 • As the mouth opens to its widest point, direct your nipple into the center and use your arm behind to pull baby in very close to you.
 Don’t lean forward, pushing your breast toward your baby; pull her close to your breast by moving your arm.

-If all has gone well, at this point baby will be successfully latched-on to the breast and will begin to suck and swallow.
-If you’re like most new mothers and babies, it may take several tries before you get going.
+If all has gone well, at this point, baby will be successfully latched-on to the breast and will begin to suck and swallow.
+It may take several tries before you get going.
 If baby is not latched on well, press down on the breast or gently insert a finger in the corner of baby’s mouth to break the suction and try it again.

 Be patient, relax, and use these checkpoints to evaluate whether baby has a good latch:

-• Mother should be relaxed, with baby well supported in her arms.
-If you end up sitting hunched over during feedings and have a tired, sore back when you’re done, you probably need another pillow in your lap to get baby up to breast height.
+- If you end up sitting hunched over during feedings and have a tired, sore back when you’re done, you probably need another pillow in your lap to get baby up to breast height.
 Lean back into the pillows behind you and be sure you’re bringing baby to the breast, not the breast to baby.
 Use an additional pillow to support the elbow of the arm that is holding the baby.
-There are also breastfeeding pillows you can purchase that keep baby’s body aligned, yet raised to breast level.
+There are also breastfeeding pillows you can purchase that keep baby’s body aligned yet raised to breast level.
 This is helpful for first-time moms who are overwhelmed with positioning baby’s body and getting baby to latch-on correctly.

-• Baby’s top and bottom lip should be turned out (everted).
-When baby takes the breast with mouth open wide, he’ll have a “fish mouth” look as he nurses.
+- When baby takes the breast with his mouth open wide, he’ll have a “fish mouth” look as he nurses.
 If his bottom lip is pulled inward instead of outward, use the index finger of the hand that is supporting the breast to pull out that lower lip.
 (You may need a helper to take a peek under the breast and do this for you while baby is latched-on.)
-Martha Sears, who logged 18 years of breastfeeding 8 children dubs this technique the lower lip flip.
+Martha Sears, who logged 18 years of breastfeeding 8 children, dubs this technique the lower lip flip.
 This lower lip flip may be all that’s needed to keep baby from tight-mouthing your nipple.

-• Baby’s chin should be pressed into the breast with his nose resting on the breast, as well.
-You will notice that baby is able to breathe out the sides of his nose, even when pressed against your breast.
+- You will notice that baby is able to breathe out the sides of his nose, even when pressed against your breast.
 Babies are designed that way.
-If your baby struggles, pull baby’s bottom closer to you, or use your thumb to press gently on the breast to make an airway.
+If your baby struggles, pull baby’s bottom closer to you or use your thumb to press gently on the breast to make an airway.

-• Wrong latch-on.
-Baby’s lower lip should not be pursed inward, but should be turned outward.
+- Baby’s lower lip should not be pursed inward but should be turned outward.